monadic-xyz/web3/README.md

 # Gitcoin X Radicle

-Web outlet of the Gitcoin X Radile hackathon.
+Web outlet of the Gitcoin X Radicle hackathon.
 Generation of the static output is managed with [NEXT.js](https://nextjs.org/).
 We picked the following
 components: